barneydesmond/blog/_posts/2013-08-15-into-the-wasteland.markdown

 {% insert_image 20130815-063-DS8_5057.jpg %}
 Caption: Well, this is it.
 This is the end.
 I could move the barrier easily, but I don't.
 I dither.
 A patrol car arrives.
 A tense standoff.
 Eventually I walk over and tell them I'm lost.
 Two old guys, cagey about me.

 They escort me back to route 6.
 I'm shaky and it's getting a bit dark.
 I'd be tempted to go around and try another way, but I don't feel up to it.
-Today has been a good run.
+Today has been a good run, it's time to head back to Sendai, which'll take a couple of hours.

 {% insert_image 20130815-064-DS8_5058.jpg %}
 Caption: Dydo vending machines all lined up

 {% insert_image 20130815-065-DS8_5060.jpg %}
-Caption: Vending machine graveyard, what are they doing here
+Caption: Vending machine graveyard, what are they doing here?

 Well at least there's some working and stocked machines in a little pavillion on the roadside.
 I get a few and knock them back while appreciating the sinking son.
 Lord, I am at Peace.